 "The Chaluleau hotel also seems to be built on very old substructures.
 Repairs carried out in this house in 1928, revealed "large block foundations" that Mr. ROUZAUD, former president of the Archaeological Commission of Narbonne, attributes to ancient Roman buildings, temples or palaces'.

-A further local historian, years before, had already drawn a diagram of the statue's arm 'with a hand holding an egg' [as well as other items] as the illustration produced above shows.
-It is sometimes described as a votive offering but could it be possible that the hand holding an egg was part of a much larger statue as Marius CATHALA believed?
+Gourdon as local historian had already drawn a diagram of the statue's arm 'with a hand holding an egg' [as well as other items] as the illustration above shows.
+It is sometimes described as a votive offering but could it be possible that the hand holding an egg was part of a much larger statue as Marius CATHALA believed, and in fact as Cumnege believed?
 Cathala located the presence of the rest of the statue in the 'courtyard' of the maison CHALULEAÛ, in fact in the middle of its exterior courtyard.

 Above - a marble statue of Venus/Aphrodite holding an egg/?apple [Louvre Museum].
 Did the White Queen statue of Rennes-les-Bains resemble this?

-As noted this seems to be related to a witnessing of the finding of a statue in the very same courtyard by Henri Boudet, our archaeologist priest.
-Boudet discussed this find with Henri ROUZAUD who was a friend of Cathala and who visited Boudet at Rennes-les-Bains in around 1911 - and these people were the same individuals interested in the Temple under Maison Chaluleau.
+As i noted above this seems to be related to a witnessing of the finding of another statue in the very same courtyard by Henri Boudet, our archaeologist priest.
+Boudet discussed this find with Henri ROUZAUD who was a friend of Cathala and who visited Boudet at Rennes-les-Bains in around 1911 - these people were the same individuals interested in the Temple/Maison Chaluleau.

-Cherisey also wrote in his novel CIRCUIT the following;
+Cherisey later wrote in his novel CIRCUIT the following;

 "[...]
 CRITIAS – Il y a une statue d’Isis, ou de la Reine Blanche, ou de Notre-Dame, comme vous voulez.
 Elle a servi de modèle à la Vénus d’Ille décrite par Prosper Merimée qui l’a donné en bronze alors qu’elle est en marbre blanc.
 La statue mesure deux mètres de haut mais vous ne la verrez pas, enterrée qu’elle est dans une cour d’hôtel et prouvée seulement par la poudre de marbre que l’on a ramenée d’un sondage [...]"